sfu-arch/muir/README.md

 Running tests
 =======
-TAPAS comes with bunch of available tests.
-You can run and get the `.scala` for them this way:
+Inside test directory there are set of test example which show the generality of TAPAS.
+To get the generated accelerator files for test cases you can run:

 ```
 $ # in your code repository
 $ cd test/c/
 $ make all
 ```
-This is going to generate chisel `.scala` file for c files in `test/c` directory.
+For each test case there is going to be one sacala file which has the detailed implementation of TAPAS.

 How to run generator on your code (detailed way)?
 =======
-For generating `.scala` for your code you have to follow this steps :
+For generating `.scala` for your code the following steps need to be taken :

-1. Emit the llvm ir (`.ll`) for your code with supported Tapir compiler (`<your repository code location>/Tapir-Meta/tapir/build/bin/clang`).
+1. Emit the llvm ir (`.ll`) for your code with supported Tapir/TAPAS compiler(`<your repository code location>/Tapir-Meta/tapir/build/bin/clang`).
     * You can out put llvm ir with this command `./Tapir-Meta/tapir/build/bin/clang -emit-llvm [Your source code]`
 2. Run `opt` with `-mem2reg -loop-simplify -loop-simplifycfg -disable-loop-vectorization -dce` arguments on your llvm ir (`.ll`) code.
 3. Run TAPAS generator on your `.ll` file like this :